Bastian/recipes/README.md

 The website itself is trying to be as simple as possible.
 It uses plain JavaScript to render the markdown and plain CSS for styling.
-Dependencies are kept to a minimum and included with reliable CDNs.
+Dependencies are kept to a minimum and directly download to the `libs` folder (no CDN or package manager).

 ### The recipes should be accessible on mobile but also printable and easy to share